Who Is Dick Cavett?

 Despite the two shows’ apparently similar formats, Cavett soon distinguished himself from his NBC counterpart.
 Though The Dick Cavett Show and The Tonight Show often featured many of the same big-name guests, Cavett eschewed the gag-laden style of his forerunners for a more relaxed, conversational tone.
 He also proved willing to go further out on a limb with his subject matter, at times bringing on controversial guests and addressing more difficult issues.

-While the roster of names and themes that Cavett engaged with is too lengthy to list in full, during the show’s run on ABC he hosted guests as diverse as Jimi Hendrix and F. Lee Bailey, Hugh Hefner and Mickey Mantle, and Laurence Olivier and Timothy Leary.
+While the roster of names and themes that Cavett engaged with is too lengthy to list in full, during the show’s run on ABC he hosted guests such as Jimi Hendrix, Hugh Hefner, Mickey Mantle and Timothy Leary.
 Cavett revealed a more intellectual streak as well, interviewing such literary greats as Norman Mailer, Truman Capote and Anthony Burgess, to name a few.
 Cavett further distinguished himself by tackling such hot-button issues as racism, the Vietnam War and Watergate.

 Post-'Dick Cavett Show'